How to watch Premier League 21/22 — live stream every game plus fixtures and more

 • Watch anywhere — try ExpressVPN 100% risk free

-After all the excitement of Euro 2020, we're back in domestic soccer territory now, with the new EPL season kicking off on Friday (August 13) when Arsenal takes on Premier League new boys Brentford.
+After all the excitement of Euro 2020, we're back in domestic soccer territory now, with the new EPL season kicking off tomorrow (Friday, August 13) when Arsenal take on Premier League new boys Brentford.

 And there's so much to look forward to.
-Manchester City won last season's title at a canter, and has strengthened its squad further with the £100m purchase of England star Jack Grealish.
+Manchester City won last season's title at a canter, and have strengthened their squad further with the £100m purchase of England star Jack Grealish.

-But its rivals haven't stood still.
-Manchester United, second last time out, has brought in forward Jadon Sancho and defender Raphael Varane, both for big money, while Chelsea looks set to sign the superb Belgium striker Romelu Lukaku for an eye-watering £97.5m.
+But their rivals haven't stood still.
+Manchester United, second last time out, have brought in forward Jadon Sancho and defender Raphael Varane, both for big money, while Chelsea look set to sign the superb Belgium striker Romelu Lukaku for an eye-watering £97.5m.

 Liverpool can't be written off either, with the return from injury of star defender Virgil van Dijk as good as any new signing.